 From Raspberry Pi Prototype PCB To Mass Production

-One example of an idea based on a Pi that Circad helped develope from prototype board to production is the Mevarius.
+One example of an idea based on a Pi that Circad helped develop from prototype electronics design to assembly in the UK is the Mevarius.
 The original pre-production electronics prototype ran on a Pi with an external modem and Mifare card reader.

 The Mevarius is supplied to people requiring home health care visits.
 When the care provider visits and leaves the client’s home they swipe in and out using their standard ID card.
 In affect it is a remote clocking-in device.